 Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

-Moments of Celebration: Friends and family throw confetti as the newlyweds leave Old Marylebone Town Hall.
+Moments of Celebration: Friends and family throw confetti as the newlyweds leave their wedding ceremony outside Old Marylebone Town Hall.

 I am privileged to regularly provide wedding photography for civil marriages at Old Marylebone Town Hall and have photographed weddings in all 7 ceremony rooms.
-The venue is very photographer friendly and, happily, they have no restrictions on this vital part of your wedding planning.
+The venue is photographer-friendly, and happily, they have no restrictions on this vital part of your wedding day.

-Read on for info and advice about having your ceremony at Marylebone photographed, along with many examples of my natural photographic style.
+Read on for info and advice on photography of your ceremony at Westminster, what to expect, along with many examples of my easy-going photographic style.

 How special is this moment?
-Before her wedding, the bride poses with her sister outside.
-The close bond they share is obvious as she gives her sibling an impromptu kiss.
-For the photographer, moments like this are precious too.
+Before her wedding, the bride poses with her sister outside Old Marylebone Town Hall.
+Their close bond is evident as she gives her sibling an impromptu kiss.
+For the photographer, moments like this are precious, too.

 Colourful floral displays adorn the ornate doorway where the couple exit as newlyweds—touches like this help make your day and the photography special.

-My photography is all about capturing the day’s laughter, fun, and emotions.
-Couples tell me they looked for this personal touch when booking their wedding photographer.
+My photography captures the day’s laughter, fun, and emotions.
+Couples tell me they looked for this personal touch when booking me as their wedding photographer.

 Westminster Register Office Wedding Arrivals

 In the street outside, the groom shares a joke with a friend.
-But, of course, you can’t hide natural moments, and I’ll be there to photograph them all.
+I’ll be there to photograph many natural moments such as this.

-A hug from his mother helps quell the groom’s last-minute nerves.
+A hug from his mum helps quell the groom’s last-minute nerves.

 Useful to Know When Booking Your Wedding at Old Marylebone Town Hall